Sara-Tucker/c-sharp-notes/basics.md

 Member - things that a class contains: Fields, Properties, Constructors, Methods<br>
 Field - a variable defined in a class<br>
 Property - allows setting and getting a private field<br>
-Constructor - a method that is called when an object is created Namespace - a container for classes. "using Namespace;"
+Constructor - a method that is called when an object is created<br>
+Namespace - a container for classes. "using Namespace;"

 <br>